kube-logging/fluent-plugin-label-router/README.md

 </match>
 ```

-### 5. Use regex in namespaces
+### 6. Use of namespaces_regex

-Configuration to re-tag and re-label all logs from namespaces which match regex .*-system$
+Configuration to re-tag and re-label all logs from namespaces_regex which match regex .*-system$

 ```
 <match example.tag**>